danny-kuehn/bashlib/lib/colors/README.md

 # colors.sh

-A simple color module for Bash scripts.
+A Bash module for colored text output.

 ## Usage